-With the new TD 17 Series, Roland once again confirms its high reputation among electronic drum makers and the industry of musical instruments in general.
+With the new TD 17 Series, Roland once again justifies its reputation as a top electronic drum set producer.
 This is quickly becoming one of the new go-to kits for drummers that want a solid mid-level electronic drum set.

 The new model comes in three different versions.
 Although they use the same module, the differences in playing surfaces can make quite a difference, so make sure that you understand what each variation has to offer.

 The best features